This article has been updated from a previous version

-It’s no secret that owning a car is expensive.
+It’s no secret: owning a car is expensive.
 Some people prefer to go without one for that very reason.

 But how much does it actually cost to own a car?

-Well, in addition to the purchase price, there's also the expense of insurance, gas, maintenance and repairs, parking, and licencing fees.
+Well, in addition to the purchase price, there’s also the expense of insurance, gas, maintenance and repairs, parking, and licensing fees.
 And these costs will vary depending on which province you live in.

 If you’re wondering about car ownership costs in Canada and how much you might have to spend to get behind the wheel, here’s what you need to know.

 How much does the average new car cost?